Episode One [Excerpt]

 “Plenty of engineers, here, though,” Balru glanced at the open-air patios above, each cluttered with potted subglacial plants and spacious enough to accommodate the social bizaki-caste.
 “Still crave bizzies, Kul?”

 Sofita ignored Balru’s leer since they’d met following Sofita’s seduction of Balru’s bizak sibling.
 Without awaiting a retort, Balru’s stout face hardened.

 “Should your blaster be out like that?” she demanded, pointing her head at the stringy hand-unit clinging to the chaise.

 Sofita eyed Balru’s bare right hand.
 “I assumed Guardia gloved at all times.”

-“I’m no longer on the street, Kul,” Balru said, as if Sofita born yesterday.
+“I’m no longer on the street, Kul,” Balru spoke as if Sofita was born yesterday.

 She tossed her discarded workout pants over the blaster.